Stability estimates for radial basis function methods applied to linear scalar conservation laws: The RBF generated finite difference (RBF-FD) method

 Analogously to the situation in RBF-PUM \eqref{eq:methods:rbfpum_globalsolution} we write the global solution as:

-This implies that each $u_h(y)$ in a Voronoi region centered around $x_{\rho(y)} \in X$ is represented by a local solution $u_h^{\rho(y)}(y,t)$.
+This implies that $u_h(y,t)$ restricted to a Voronoi region centered around $x_{\rho(y)} \in X$ is represented by a local solution $u_h^{\rho(y)}(y,t)$.
 An equivalent form of \eqref{eq:methods:rbffd_globalsolution} that is analogous to \eqref{eq:methods:ansatz} is written by using an index operator $\kappa(\rho(y), i)$ which in the RBF-FD method case gives the local index of $x_i$ inside a stencil point set $X^{(\rho(y))}$.

 The global RBF-FD cardinal functions are thus $\Psi_i(y) = \psi^{(\rho(y))}_{\kappa(\rho(y), i)} (y)$.
-In this case we do not have any blending weight functions that ensure the continuity across the Voronoi regions, as is the case for RBF-PUM (see \eqref{eq:methods:rbfpum_globalsolution2}), and thus the RBF-FD global solution is discontinuous across the edges between these regions.
-Even if each $u_h^{\left(\rho(y)\right )} \in C^2$ in one stencil, due to the properties of the local cardinal basis functions, we only have that $u_h \in L_2(\Omega)$.
-A visualization of the discontinuities (jumps) in one RBF-FD cardinal basis function is given in \cite[Figure 2]{ToLaHe21}.
+In this case we do not have any blending weight functions that ensure the continuity across the Voronoi regions, as is the case for RBF-PUM (see \eqref{eq:methods:rbfpum_globalsolution2}), and thus the RBF-FD global solution is discontinuous across the edges between these regions. \cite[Figure 2]{ToLaHe21}.

 A MATLAB code for obtaining the collocated or the oversampled RBF-FD matrices is available from \cite{Tominec_rbffdcode2021}.